ReVanced/revanced-branding/README.md

 ## ©️ Copyright notice

-The ReVanced project is open-source and distributed under the GNU General Public License (GPL), however the **ReVanced name, logo, and brand identity are copyrighted assets** and **not** covered by the GPL license.

-To use any part of the ReVanced brand, you must obtain explicit **written permission** by contacting branding@revanced.app.
+ReVanced branding is copyrighted and exempt from the GPL.
+To use it, you must obtain permission from ReVanced by contacting branding@revanced.app.

-Permission to use ReVanced brand assets is granted via a GPG-signed certificate.
+Permission to use it is granted via a GPG-signed certificate.
 This certificate may include the public key of the authorized entity, the assets covered, the scope of use, and the expiration date.
 To verify a brand permission certificate, refer to [this](https://github.com/ReVanced/revanced-documentation/blob/82259bc674e11541a94ef7d762d2b78b7dcd5c4e/docs/revanced-internals/trust.md#verifying-certificates).

 ## 📜 ReVanced name